EgorKhabarov/EgorKhabarov.github.io/cheatsheet/ABOUT.md

 <br>

 > [!NOTE]
-> Useful information that users should know, even when skimming content.
+> Useful information that users should know, even when skimming content

 <br>

 > [!TIP]
-> Helpful advice for doing things better or more easily.
+> Helpful advice for doing things better or more easily

 <br>

 > [!IMPORTANT]
-> Key information users need to know to achieve their goal.
+> Key information users need to know to achieve their goal

 <br>

 > [!WARNING]
-> Urgent info that needs immediate user attention to avoid problems.
+> Urgent info that needs immediate user attention to avoid problems

 <br>

 > [!CAUTION]
-> Advises about risks or negative outcomes of certain actions.
+> Advises about risks or negative outcomes of certain actions

 <br>

 > [!WARNING]
-> Urgent info that needs immediate user attention to avoid problems.
+> Urgent info that needs immediate user attention to avoid problems
 >> 123
 >>> qweret
 > r